render-TheVoid/weather-react-app/README.md

 3. Run `npm start` (congrats, you made it this far).
 4. Type a city name and hit Enter or click the search button.
 Try not to mess it up.

+## Live Demo / Deployment
+Check out the app in action here: [void Weather App](https://void-weather-app.vercel.app/) 🌤️

+Go ahead, type a city, and watch it roast the weather for you in style.

 ## Tech Stack
 - **React** ⚛️ – because plain HTML is for peasants
 - **JavaScript** – making sense of weather since forever